BakaBotTeam/Odin-Modify/README.md

 Suggestions and bug reports are welcome, please use the [Discord](https://discord.gg/2nCbC9hkxT) for that.

 For an organized feature list, check the website [here](https://odtheking.github.io/Odin/feature_list_legit).

+## Modifications
+* This fork version of Odin is a modified version to add some features that are not available in the original version, and bring better farming experience.